Spy Classroom

 Spy Classroom (スパイ教室, Supai Kyōshitsu), also known as Spy Room, is a Japanese light novel series written by Takemachi and illustrated by Tomari.
 Fujimi Shobo published the first volume under their Fujimi Fantasia Bunko imprint in January 2020.
-As of November 2025, fourteen main series volumes and five short story volumes in February 2024 have been released.
+As of July 2026, fifteen main series volumes and six short story volumes in February 2024 have been released.

 A manga adaptation with illustrations by Kaname Seu was serialized in Media Factory's Monthly Comic Alive magazine between May 2020 and April 2022.
 As of July 2022, its chapters have been collected into three tankōbon volumes.
 A second part of the manga by Benishake and a third part by Seu both began serializiation in the same magazine in June 2022.

 An anime television series adaptation produced by Feel aired from January to March 2023.
 A second season aired from July to September 2023.

 Plot

 After a devastating war, there has been a realization that weapons are now too powerful and destructive.
 Thus ends the era of war fought in the "light" and begins the era of war fought within "darkness", a war fought with information and trickery, a war of spies.
 After the destruction of the spy team Inferno, their only surviving member, Klaus, sets off to create a team who specializes in "Impossible Missions".
 Impossible missions are missions that a spy team has already failed thus leading to higher security resulting in a chance of failure to be 90 percent.

 The problem?
-The seven girls that Klaus has recruited are all washouts and bottom of the barrel for the spy schools they hailed from.
+The seven girls that Klaus has recruited are all terrible, according to him, flunking the spy schools they hailed from.
 Klaus only has a month to teach them everything he knows and in turn the girls will have to employ every possible trick to have a chance of surviving.